JacobSamro/notes/Databases.md

 6. **What is the role of Zookeeper in Kafka?**
    - Zookeeper is used for managing broker metadata, leader election, and keeping track of node failures.
 It helps in maintaining the distributed nature of Kafka.

+   Note : Zookeeper is going to be removed very soon.

+   TODO:

 7. **What are Kafka Producers and Consumers?**
    - Producers push data to topics.
 Consumers read data from topics.